-Papua New Guinea is an Oceanian country that occupies the eastern half of the island of New Guinea (the western half is Indonesian), and its offshore islands around the Bismarck Sea: mainly Manus Island, New Ireland, New Britain and Bougainville.
-Its capital, located along its southeastern coast, is Port Moresby.
+Papua New Guinea (“PNG”) is an Oceanian country that occupies the eastern half of the island of New Guinea.
+The western half is Indonesian and forms the Bird’s Head Peninsula – around which is the region of Raja Ampat.
+To the east is the top of the chainj of the Solomons Islands.
+Its capital, located along its southeastern coast, is Port Moresby where the international airport is located.

 PNG is one of the most culturally diverse countries in the world.
 It is also one of the most rural, as only 18 per cent of its people live in urban centres.
 The country is one of the world’s least explored, culturally and geographically, and many undiscovered species of plants and animals are thought to exist in the interior.
 However, that is now changing as large multi-nationals commence exploitation of PNG’s mineral resources, and create large scale plantations for products such as palm oil.
 Despite this, many people live in extreme poverty.